centre-pathogen-genomics/DENV_Amplicon/README.md

 -rw-r--r--@ 1 cwwalsh  staff       96 29 Oct 15:30 sampleA.trimmed.rg.sorted.bam.bai
 ```

-The paths to the database (referred to artic as the scheme), the expected min and max read lengths, and the model used by medaka to genrate the final consensus sequence should be set correctly by default.
+The paths to the database (referred to by artic as the scheme), the expected min and max read lengths, and the model used by medaka to genrate the final consensus sequence should be set correctly by default.
 If you need to change these, you can open the `ont_denv.sh` script in your favourite text editor and modify the `SCHEME_DIR`, `MIN_READLEN`, `MAX_READLEN`, and `MEDAKA_MODEL` varibles respectively.
 The latter assumes you are using R10.4.1 flow cells, basecalled using the superaccurate model in Dorado.